 These are not too hard to make, but are a little more involved than a baked potato.
 I always think scooping the potato out and adding filling is fun, but you could just top a baked potato if you're trying it keep it super easy.

 Making the Potato Skins

-I baked the chicken tenders and potatoes at the same time, removing the chicken after 15 minutes.
-I then chopped that up and mixed it with ranch dressing and crispy bacon.
-Once the potatoes are done, let cool a little so you can handle them.
-Cut in half and scoop the inside out, leaving 1/4 inch potato in.
-The easiest way to do this is with a cookie scoop.
-Then crush the skins and bake again.
-Once done, will with chicken bacon ranch mixture and serve.
+Bake the chicken tenders at the same time, removing the chicken after 15 minutes.
+Then chop up the chicken and mix it with ranch dressing and crispy bacon.
+Once the potatoes are ready, fill with chicken bacon ranch mixture and serve.